joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6490211/2025/07/12/marc-cucurella-chelsea-interview/

 **Amanda Anisimova's Wimbledon final, and the agony and ecstasy of tennis**\
-`The American's crushing defeat to Iga Świątek was rendered more painful by the way tennis works, but it also allows her to rebound.`\
+`The American's crushing defeat to Iga ÅwiÄtek was rendered more painful by the way tennis works, but it also allows her to rebound.`\
 https://nytimes.com/athletic/6490165/2025/07/12/tennis-wimbledon-final-anisimova-swiatek-bagel/

 **FEMA Approved Removal of Many Camp Mystic Buildings From Flood Zones**\